Brief History of St John the BaptistThe Parish Church of

 EXTERIOR It is a matter of regret that the exterior is so difficult to see but it is worth crossing the road to admire the flying buttresses and the west front.
 There were several schemes for the west front.
 The original intention was for a tower and spire but the ground proved too soft for this.
 Brooks died in 1901 and his associate J.S.
 Adkins completed the west front in 1910.
 The church was built of Acaster rag rubble with Bath stone copings.
 The interior is in dressed Bath stone.

-BAPTISTERY This was built to Adkins' designs in 1910 and incorporates Brooks' Devon marble font of 1892 paid for by the children of the parish.
+NARTHEX This was built to Adkins' designs in 1910 and incorporated Brooks' Devon marble font of 1892 paid for by the children of the parish.
+The font now stands in the North Aisle where Brooks originally intended it to be placed.
 Very fine statues of the wise and foolish virgins carved by J.E.
 Taylerson in 1911 flank the impressive arch into the main body of the church.

 CHAPEL OF SS MICHAEL & GEORGE The wooden doors on either side of the baptistery led to porches cum function rooms.
 These were subsequently converted into chapels with the Chapel of SS Michael & George being furnished as a First World War memorial.
 The wooden reredos is a copy of the rood on the stone chancel screen.
-The other chapel was dedicated to St Saviour and served as the parish's scout troop room.
-It has now reverted to being used as a function room.
+The Chapel to the south of the Narthex was dedicated to St Saviour and served as the parish's scout troop room.
+It is now our community room, with servery and toilets (inc disabled)

 NORTH AISLE Shrine of the Calvary.
 All the shrines in St John's are either of carved oak or teak (no cheap plaster!).
 This one is in oak and dates from c1920.
 The mosaic Stations of the Cross are by Adkins 1912-1915 and cost £50 each.
 The pews are of oak too the decorative roundels being turned by the church's scout troop in the 1930s.
 All the stained glass is of top quality much by Clayton & Bell (there is a Kempe window in the south aisle).
 As with all the imagery in the church the stained glass follows a carefully devised iconographic programme.

 CHAPEL OF SS PETER & PAUL Altar by Brooks with teak figures.
 The altar rails are a quirky example of 1920s neo-medievalism.
 To the left is access to the vestries etc. (not open).
-Note the processional cross of the 1890s for penitential seasons.
 Ahead is the:

 CHAPEL OF THE BLESSED SACRAMENT 1912 by Adkins for the reservation of the Blessed Sacrament (now reserved on the high altar).
 The Aumbrey door depicting the risen Christ is mediaeval.